 Video of the Day

 If you want to get technical about the terms, they do have different etymologies and definitions, even though the two types of exercise achieve the same results.
 Aerobic refers to oxygen intake, with the term “aerobic” stemming from the Greek “with oxygen.”
 Cardio refers to your heart, stemming from the Latin “cor” and Greek “kardia.”
 Thus aerobic exercise is defined as exercise that promotes a greater oxygen intake and cardio exercise is exercise that promotes a greater heart rate.
-You cannot have one without the other.

 What It Is Not